-Novartis Foundation and Ghana Health Service announce successful integration and scale-up of telemedicine program
+Novartis Foundation and Ghana Health Service Announce Successful Integration and Scale-Up of Telemedicine Program

-• The Ghana telemedicine program, with the support of the Novartis Foundation (www.NovartisFoundation.org), is now being scaled across the nation by Ghana Health Service (www.GhanaHealthService.org). • Novartis Foundation and Ghana Health Service highlight the successful integration of the program in national health services as a model for multisector working. • National coverage of telemedicine… Read […]
+– The Ghana telemedicine program,with the support of the Novartis Foundation, is now being scaled across the nation by Ghana Health Service. – Novartis Foundation and Ghana Health Service highlight the successful integration of the program in national health services as a model for multisector working. – National coverage of telemedicine services is expected to […]

-• The Ghana telemedicine program, with the support of the Novartis Foundation (www....
+– The Ghana telemedicine program,with the support of the Novartis Foundation, is now being scaled ac...

-• The Ghana telemedicine program, with the support of the Novartis Foundation (www....
+– The Ghana telemedicine program,with the support of the Novartis Foundation, is now being scaled ac...

 Source : http://feedproxy.google.com/~r/Appa-sourceTheAfric...